er-lang/er/README.md

     * ‘#{k =  v}’ and ‘#k_v{k =  v}’ are records.
 The first is anonymous and maps to just ‘{v}’ (not pretty).
     * Current Erlang's records/maps syntax prevent removal of commas in funs' exprs.
     * Besides, Erlang allows just-variables in fun-exprs, which is ignored, funny and sad.
+    * Allow fundef: “‹atom Name› ‘/’ ‹arity N› ‘=’ …” for wrappers.
+Think about guards though.
+Can combine with EEP on fun.
 * Compile to Erlang/Core Erlang. clang level of expressivity in errors.
 Color available.

 ## Step 2